 The extent of injury, if any

-If a spill occurs on a highway or railway, employees should immediately stop the release if possible, secure the scene and contain the spill.
+If a spill occurs on a highway or railway, employees should immediately stop the release, if possible, secure the scene and contain the spill.
 Thermo shall give notice, if required by 49 CFR 171.15 to the National Response Center (Table 1).

 A spill report of used Oil spills exceeding 25 gallons, or that pose a risk to human health and the environment, shall be submitted to the Division of Waste Management and Radiation Control within 15 days of the spill in accordance with R315-15-9.1.